Middleware

 $route = $request->route;

-// Suppose the browser accesses address /user/111, it will print the following information
+// If the browser visits /user/111, the following information will be printed

 if ($route) {